Be a Better Grant Assessor

 • What information does a good assessor need to make an objective, fair, and equitable assessment?

-Doing this course will help you:
+Taking part in this course will help you:

 • Identify the key principles of grant assessing